How It Works

 It designs and implements a Reversible-Jump Markov-Chain Monte-Carlo algorithm (RJ-MCMC), which iteratively accepts new samples (where each sample is a valid expression tree) based on the transition probabilities calculated above.
 In each iteration,

-expression trees are obtained either from theoriginal
+Kexpression trees are obtained either from theoriginalsamples or the newproposedsamples. -

 With each iteration, the candidate prediction model is a linear mixture of the

-trees, wherein the ground truth response is regressed on the results generated by theK
+Ktrees, wherein the ground truth response is regressed on the results generated by theKexpression trees to obtain the linear regression parameters \(\beta\).

-'s implementation of BSR is adapted from original authors' codebase, and includes comprehensive refactoring of data structures and MCMC computations.
+AutoRA's implementation of BSR is adapted from original authors' codebase, and includes comprehensive refactoring of data structures and MCMC computations.
 It also provides new priors that suit the cognitive and behavioral sciences.